atellmer/dark/packages/styled/README.md

 ```
 ## Theming

 The styled offers complete theming support by exporting a `<ThemeProvider>` wrapper component.
 This component supplies a theme to all its child components through the context API.
-Consequently, all styled-components in the render tree, regardless of their depth, can access the provided theme.
+Consequently, all styled components in the render tree, regardless of their depth, can access the provided theme.

 ```tsx
 type Theme = {